-If you also love an Asian-inspired meal and want to create a restaurant worthy dish right from the comfort of your own home, then get ready to add this miso pasta to your weekly menu.
+If you also love an Asian-inspired meal and want to create a restaurant worthy dish right from the comfort of your own home, then get ready to add this creamy miso pasta to your weekly menu.
 Here are a few reasons why I am lovin’ this recipe:

 - Made with pantry staple ingredients

 - Only takes 30 minutes to prepare

 - Flavourful as can be!